EAVE-II/QCovid-validation/README.md

 # EAVE II Analysis Repository
-## External validation of the QCOVID risk prediction algorithm to estimate future risk of COVID-19 hospitalisation and death: a prospective cohort study
+## An external validation of the QCovid risk prediction algorithm in Scotland

 ### Paper Details